Louislar/GroupedDataWithSurveyAdaptation/README.md

 ### Code

-Code that generate simulation dataset is in the root folder of this repo.
+Code that generate simulation dataset is generate_simul_data.py which is in the root folder of this repo.
+There is a config.py that can set parameters of the simulation.

 ### Pre-generated dataset

 Only one simulation datset using parameters that shown in the article is pre-generated in /simul_data/

-## Estimation by VAM
+### Execution order and other tips

-### Command and execution order
+Please follow the order below to execute these programs.

 1. add_randomness_simulation_data_gen.py
     - This code will generate simulation data, and store in the given directory.